What is Vaping?

 Many dangerous substances have been found in vaping e-liquids — including some only created when combined with other substances, a 2018 study published in the journal Nicotine & Tobacco Research found.

-This makes it difficult for e-liquid manufacturers and regulators to truly know what chemicals vape users are inhaling.
+This makes it difficult for e-liquid manufacturers and regulators to know what chemicals vape users are inhaling.

 Some of the chemicals found in e-cigarette vapor include: